-An advanced version of the Physician's Model, c.
+An advanced or improved version of the Physician's Model, c.
 1889

 Microscope with a swinging sub-stage for oblique illumination

 The microscope came supplied with three objectives with canisters (1 1/2, 2/3, and 1/6 with correction collar),

 two eyepieces with protective caps, an Abbe condenser with one Waterhouse stop, a live box, a brass and glass

 slide carrier, and a triple nose-piece.
 The storage case has a brass handle and an internal drawer for the accessories.

 This microscope dates from near the end of the 19th century.
 It appears